-Risk Management Framework
+4.5 Risk Management Framework

 The Board recognises that risk management is an integral part of the Group's business operations and is important for the achievement of its business objectives.
-The Group has established a Risk Management Committee ("RMC") that is chaired by the Managing Director and its members comprise the Executive Directors, Heads of Divisions & Departments ("HODS") and staff from key operations.
+The Group has established a Risk Management and Sustainability Committee ("RMSC") that is chaired by the Chairman and Managing Director and its members comprise the Executive Directors, Heads of Divisions & Departments ("HODS") and staff from key operations.
 They have also been trained to identify the risks relating to their areas; the likelihood of these risks occurring; the consequences if they do occur; and the actions being and/or to be taken to manage these risks to the desired level.
 The risk profiles and risk treatment measures determined from this process are documented in risk registers with each business or operations area having its respective risk register.

-The risk registers are eventually compiled to form the Group Risk Profile for reporting to the RMC and the Audit Committee.
+The risk registers are eventually compiled to form the Group Risk Profile for reporting to the RMSC and the Audit Committee.

-Ongoing risk management education and training is provided at Management and staff level by members of the RMC.
+Ongoing risk management education and training is provided at Management and staff level by members of the RMSC.

-Internal Control
+4.6 Internal Control

 The Board acknowledges that it is responsible for the Group's system of internal controls which is to maintain a sound system of internal control to safeguard shareholders' investment and the Group's assets.
 It involves key management of each business unit to meet the Group's particular needs, manage risks to which it is exposed, the effective and efficient conduct of operations, financial controls and compliance with laws and regulations as well as with internal procedures and guidelines to provide reasonable but not absolute assurance against misstatement or loss.
-The Group's system of risk management and internal control is designed to manage, rather than eliminate, the risk of failure to achieve the Company's corporate objectives as well as to safeguard shareholders' investments and the Group's assets.

-The review on the systems of internal control is set out under the Statement on Risk Management & Internal Control as set out in pages 49 to 52 of this Annual Report.
+The review on the systems of internal control is set out under the Statement on Risk Management & Internal Control as set out on pages 50 to 53 of this Annual Report.